tlouarn/tlouarn.github.io/_posts/2021-06-05-rsa-encryption.md

 # Modulus and congruence

-Imagine a clock that shows the hours 1 to 12.
-If it's 10 o'clock now and you add 5 hours, what time will it be?
+Let us imagine a clock that shows the hours 1 to 12.
+If it is 10 o'clock now and one adds 5 hours, what time will it be?
 Well, 10 + 5 = 15 but the clock only goes to 12, after which it wraps around to 3.
 We see that 15 and 3 are kind of the same thing but not really.
 We say that **3 and 15 are congruent modulo 12**.

 It means that:
 * 15 and 3 have the same remainder when divided by 12 (3)